Go Back

 Anahi

-Pozole verde was the brighter, tangier cousin to the red pozole of our celebrations — a pot the color of spring, built on tomatillos and green chile, that meant the family was about to gather.
-My abuela and tía would set out the radishes, cabbage, and lime, and everyone built their bowl exactly to their taste.
-Half the joy was the table itself, loud and full.
-Both my parents cooked their whole lives for other people, so a pot like this, simmered just for us, always felt like the truest love.
-Make it for your people, set out the toppings, and let it turn an ordinary day into a gathering.
+Pozole verde is the brighter cousin of the red pozole we made for celebrations, a pot the color of early spring built on tomatillos and green chile.
+Like its cousin, it meant the family was about to gather, and my abuela and tía would set out the radishes, cabbage, and lime so everyone could fix their bowl just so.
+The food mattered, but the loud, full table mattered more.
+Both my parents cooked their whole lives for strangers, so making this only for the people we loved felt like a small luxury.
+I make it now when an ordinary day deserves to feel like an occasion.

 Prep Time 30 minutes